|

 9. Sea Cliff Bridge

-The Sea Cliff Bridge opened in December 2005 and is located in the northern Illawarra region of New South Wales.
+The Sea Cliff Bridge opened in December 2005 and is located in the northern Illawarra region.
 The $52 million balanced cantilever bridge links the coastal villages of Coalcliff and Clifton.

-Consequently, it features two lanes of traffic, a cycleway, and a walkway.
-It is known as a feature of the scenic Lawrence Hargrave Drive.
+It features two lanes of traffic, a cycleway, and a walkway and is known as a feature of the scenic Lawrence Hargrave Drive.
 It’s one of only seven off-shore parallel-to-coast bridges in the world.
-Consequently, it has become an icon to the people of Wollongong and the world, once again welcoming tourists annually to this picturesque coastal road.

 There are only a few spots to park along this section, but if you get one, you can walk along and explore the bridge.
 It’s also a great viewing platform for migrating whales in certain seasons.